vtan-fortinet/coap/README.md

 type Grp struct {
-    sel string  // first must be string val int     // value is whatever can conver from []byte }
+    sel string  // first must be string val int     // type is whatever can be converted from string }

 type Arg struct {